FROM LATIN SPEECHES TO SOCIAL MEDIA POSTS: A Guide to Emory’s Evolving Commencement Traditions

 Against a parchment-like background is an illustration of a handshake taking place across a heart.

 Society of Corpus Cordis Aureum (Latin for “Golden Core of the Heart”), established in 2004, honors Emory alumni who have graduated 50 or more years ago.
-At Commencement, these “Golden Eagles” are invited back to campus for the Cherry Emerson Concert, breakfast with the president and the Medallion Ceremony.
-On graduation day, members don their gold robes for the Commencement procession, leading the candidates for graduation onto the Quadrangle.
+These “Golden Eagles” are invited to don their gold robes for the Commencement procession, leading the candidates for graduation into the ceremony.

 Members of the society number 14,000 worldwide.
 With the understanding that not everyone can come to Atlanta to receive their medallions, Emory has begun conducting regional medallion ceremonies.